Koha-Community/kohadocs/source/cron_jobs.rst

 Does: calculates and charges (or increments) overdue fines per item to patron accounts.
-The fine calculation is done using the grace period, fine interval, fine amount and other parameters from the :ref:`circulation and fines rules <circulation-and-fine-rules-label>`.
+The fine calculation is done using the grace period, fine interval, fine amount and other parameters from the :ref:`circulation and fines rules <circulation-and-fines-rules-label>`.

 Required by: :ref:`finesMode` system preference